-Groundwater quality is generally good in the Basin with the exception of naturally occurring brine near Owens Lake.
+Groundwater quality is generally good in the Basin with the exception of naturally occurring brine at the Owens Lake.
 In Tri-Valley, elevated solute concentrations in one landfill monitoring well are likely due to proximate infiltration of leachate, but other constituents do not appear to show any significant trend, suggesting the observed concentrations are generally indicative of natural conditions in the basin.
 Major cation, anion and isotope data from several studies are available for Fish Slough subbasin to characterize natural water chemistry, but no data for regulated contaminants is available.
-Because there is no development in the subbasin, water quality is assumed to be good and reflect natural conditions.
+Because there is no development in the subbasin, human sources of contamination are unlikely and water quality is assumed to be good and reflect natural conditions.
 Representative wells with recent analytical data in the Owens Valley management area show groundwater quality is generally very good, with none of the representative wells exceeding any of the primary or secondary maximum contaminant levels.
-Concentrations in the representative monitoring wells for the five constituents that were evaluated (total dissolved solids, sodium, chloride, nitrate, arsenic)

-generally appear to be stable.
+Concentrations in the representative monitoring wells for the five constituents that were evaluated (total dissolved solids, sodium, chloride, nitrate, arsenic) generally appear to be stable.
 Elevated concentrations of arsenic within and adjacent to the Owens Valley management area are naturally occurring due to the numerous volcanic deposits present.
-Water quality in the Owens Lake Management Area is very poor due to evaporative concentration of solutes.
-Higher quality water occurs at the lake margins, primarily on the north and west where groundwater recharge is predominately more recent Sierra Nevada runoff.
-Concentrations of most constituents evaluated appear to increase from north to south, but the limited number of data points makes this far from a definitive trend.
+Water quality in the Owens Lake Management Area is very poor at the lakebed and its immediate vicinity due to evaporative concentration of solutes.
+However, higher quality water occurs at the lake margins where the majority of the community water supply and de minimis wells are located.
+Areas of better water quality are located primarily on the north and west side of the lake (e.g. Olancha and Cartago areas) where groundwater recharge is predominately recent Sierra Nevada runoff.
+Concentrations of most constituents evaluated appear to increase from north to south along the lake axis, but the limited number of data points makes this far from a definitive trend.
 Concentrations of total dissolved solids, chloride, and sodium are relatively stable in a given well.
-Arsenic is the only constituent that shows erratic concentrations that fluctuate greater than the maximum contaminant level.
+Arsenic is the only constituent that shows erratic concentrations that fluctuate between nondetectable and greater than the maximum contaminant level.